lkolebka/baby-foot-python/README.md

 # Creating Connection Throuh Competition: The Development of an Elo-Based, Data-Driven Ranking System for Baby-Foot

-This project is a sophisticated foosball Elo rating system, built as part of a thesis research.
+This project is a sophisticated baby-foot (table soccer) Elo rating system, built as part of a thesis research.
 Designed specifically for four-player foosball matches, it refines the Elo rating system with new parameters and a modified K-value to provide accurate player ratings.
 The system is implemented in Python and comprises two major components: